Skip to main content

 An antigen is a foreign substance that may trigger an immune response.

-• Which of the following statements is true of HIV?
+• What is true of HIV?

 HIV attacks the immune system, specifically targeting CD4+ T cells, leading to immunodeficiency.